wp-plugins/wp-colorbox/readme.txt

 * Use a simple shortcode anywhere on your site (Post, Page, Homepage etc.)to pop up a media file in lightbox
 * Apply lightbox effect on images inserted into WordPress post/page
 * Open external page in lightbox using iframe
+* Responsive lightbox popup which works on mobile devices.
+Also it fits perfectly on smaller screens.

 = WP Colorbox Plugin Usage =